Marginal cost is referred to as the cost that is incurred by any business when there is a need for producing additional units of any goods or service.

 This formula is used in optimising the cash flow generation

 The Marginal cost formula is represented as :

 Marginal Cost = (Change in Costs) / (Change in Quantity)

-Change in cost is referred to as the change in cost of production when there is a need for change in the volume of production.
+Change in cost is referred to as the change in the cost of production when there is a need for change in the volume of production.
 Manufacturing additional units will require more manpower and more raw materials, which causes changes in overall production cost.

 Change in quantity is the increase or decrease in volume of production.
-There will be a difference in cost with increase or decrease in production.
+There will be a difference in cost with an increase or decrease in production.